concr/devbox/README.md

 Put the Vagrant ssh-key into your ssh-agent.
 On Windows this is typically made with `pageant`.
 You find the key in your home directory `.vagrant.d/insecure_private_key`.

+Please convert this key with `pageant` before using to a compatible format through the `Conversion`-feature of `pageant`!

 <pre>
 vagrant up
 make init